mchmarny/knative-demos/eventing-twitter/README.md

 ## Slack Publish (Step #3)

-The classification service defined in step #2 identifies tweets that appear to be negative and posts them back to the default broker with the `com.twitter.negative` type.
-Let's create the Slack publish service now that will post these tweets to a channel.
+The classification service defined in step #2 identifies also tweets that appear to be negative and posts them back to the default broker with the `com.twitter.negative` type.
+Let's create the Slack publish service now that will post these tweets to a Slack channel.

-First, create a secret with the pushover tokens
+First, create a secret with the Slack token and channel details:

+> Note, Slack channel is not the name of the channel but rather it's ID

 ```shell
 kubectl create secret generic slack-notif-secrets -n demo \